Cipher Department of the High Command of the Wehrmacht: Defensive cryptology

 A number of other possibly secure systems were developed including Fritz Menzer’s cipher device 39 (SG-39) (German: Schlüsselgerät 39).
-Although invented in 1939, it was designed to replace the Enigma machine, but delays over its design ensured it was never rolled out.
+Invented in 1939, it was designed to replace the Enigma machine, but delays over its design ensured it was never rolled out.
 Only three devices were built.
 The cycle for an unmodified ENIGMA is 16,900.
 When configured according to Menzer's instructions, the SG-39 had a cycle length of 2.7 × 108 characters—more than 15,000 times as long as the Enigma.

-Although it was unknown whether these new systems would have made OKW/Chi processes and devices secure, it would probably have complicated the allied cryptanalytic effort.
+Although it was unknown whether these new systems would have made OKW/Chi processes and devices secure, it would probably have complicated the Allied cryptanalytic effort.

 Mechanical aids

 Development of OKW/Chi cipher machines rested with the Ordnance office.
 Although OKW/Chi remit was to analyze a number of devices to find their perceived weaknesses, they never constructed any themselves.

 The chief German cryptological machine was the Enigma machine.
 It was invented by the German engineer Arthur Scherbius at the end of World War I, was regarded as antiquated and was considered secure only when used properly, which was generally not the case later in the war.
 Director Fenner was instrumental in getting them introduced into use.
 One item alone, the variable-notch rotor (Lückenfüllerwalze) would have made the Enigma secure after 1942.

 The Siemens and Halske T52-E (German:Geheimschreiber) i.e. the G-Schreiber was considered a secure teleprinter.
 It was considered modern but not mobile enough.
 By the end of 1944 planned developments were halted with no further practical work undertaken.